ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/what-next.md

 We're not the only team that is part of the Build the earth 1:1 project, we're building it all around the world!
 Join the [Official BTE](https://discord.gg/buildtheearth) discord to see every buildteam!

-## Joins our event and activity {#activities}
-In our discord server we have many activities together such as a weekly smp server and fun things to do in our voice chats!